yaodongwang41-droid/PDIN-simulator/dimension_extended_dragonfly/README.md

-# Dimension Extended Dragonfly (EDD) Network Simulator
+# Dimension Extended Dragonfly (DED) Network Simulator

-This repository contains a Python-based simulation suite for the **Dimension Extended Dragonfly (EDD)** topology.
-EDD enhances the standard Dragonfly by introducing a multi-dimensional structure within each group, further optimizing local routing and network scalability.
+This repository contains a Python-based simulation suite for the **Dimension Extended Dragonfly (DED)** topology.
+DED enhances the standard Dragonfly by introducing a multi-dimensional structure within each group, further optimizing local routing and network scalability.

 Detailed:https://onlinelibrary.wiley.com/doi/10.1002/cpe.8286

 ## 🚀 Overview

-The EDD topology organizes routers into groups, but unlike the basic Dragonfly, routers within a group are connected via a multi-dimensional (n-dimensional) mesh/torus-like structure.
+The DED topology organizes routers into groups, but unlike the basic Dragonfly, routers within a group are connected via a multi-dimensional (n-dimensional) mesh/torus-like structure.
 This simulator tracks packet movements through these dimensions, managing inter-group global links and intra-group local links.

 ### Key Features
 * **N-Dimensional Intra-group Routing**: Supports multi-dimensional router layouts within each group (defined by parameters `M` and `N`).